JonasGroenbek/nestjs-sage-id/README.md

 export class SageModule {}
 ```

-Which will provide a injectable instance of the SageIdService to the providers of the module.
+This will provide an injectable instance of the SageIdService to the module providers.

 ```typescript
 import { forwardRef, HttpStatus, Inject, Injectable } from '@nestjs/common';